gunchev/docker-devpi/README.md

 fi
 ```

-# Persistence
+## Persistence

-For devpi to preserve its state across container shutdown and startup you
+For devpi to preserve its state across container shutdown and startup, you
 should mount a volume at `/data`.
 The quickstart command already includes this.

-# Security
+## Security

-Devpi creates a user named root by default, its password should be set with
+Devpi creates a user named root by default.
+Its password should be set with the `DEVPI_PASSWORD` environment variable.
-``DEVPI_PASSWORD`` environment variable.
-Please set it, otherwise attackers can
+Please set it, otherwise attackers can *execute arbitrary code* in your application
-*execute arbitrary code* in your application by uploading modified packages.
+by uploading modified packages.

-For additional security the argument `--restrict-modify root` has been added so
+For additional security the argument `--restrict-modify root` has been added, so
 only the root may create users and indexes.

-# History
+## History

 This is a fork the [Centre for Comparative Genomics, Murdoch
 University](https://github.com/muccg)'s [docker-devpi](https://github.com/muccg/docker-devpi)
-repository, which was last updated 2018-05-24 (2.5 years ago).
-I needed something
+repository, which was last updated in 2018-05-24 (2.5 years old at the time).
-fresher so I forked it.
+I needed something fresher so I forked it.

 I managed to get the image size down to 29% of the original size.
 Initially
 it used the python:3.9.1 image and resulted in 994 MB image.
 Switching to
 fedora:latest resulted in 493 MB.
-Adding ``dnf clean all`` the image is
+Adding `dnf clean all` the image is
 now down to 282 MB (or ~ 90 MB compressed).

 Building with alpine linux got the image down to 135 MB, 7.3 times smaller.
 The compressed image is 54.45 MB.
-This was a good excercise - building in
+This was a good exercise - building in
-one container with gcc, copying the compiled files and install them in another
+one container with gcc, copying the compiled files and installing them in another
 container without gcc... cool.
-Also removed 1.9 MB of APKINDEX gz caches.
+Also removed 1.9 MB of `APKINDEX` gzip caches.